Last update: 6/5/2021

 Excited to try delicious Puerto Rican food?
 Luckily, Puerto Rico’s restaurants are open, so you should have plenty of options to choose from.

 Restaurants are currently operating at 30% of their normal capacity, so reservations may be required.
-Restaurant dining-in closes at 10 PM in accordance with curfew rules, but delivery is available until midnight.
-Tables will be placed six feet apart.
+Restaurant dining-in closes at 10 PM in accordance with curfew rules.
+Tables will be placed six to nine feet apart.

 Airports that are open in Puerto Rico

-All of Puerto Rico’s passenger flights are currently being diverted to Luis Muñoz Marín International Airport, which is open.
+The main airport in Puerto Rico is Luis Muñoz Marín International Airport, which is open.